 If inclement weather happens during a class and a safe/suitable location cannot be found so as to provide shelter, Parents may be required to pick up their children.

 Young Riders does not have specific contingency plans should rides be impacted by inclement weather.
 Young Riders does not have dedicated access to indoor facilities, such as a field house to allow for instruction.

 If a class is canceled due to weather, we do not provide refunds or makeup classes.

 In the event you cancel your class or camp program reservation, refunds are defined below:

-- Notice of cancellation must be submitted via email to Julie.Minahan@gmail.com with your mailing address and the name of the child and the program registered.
+- Notice of cancellation must be submitted via email to Julie.Minahan@gmail.com with the name of the child and the program.

-- 100% of tuition minus the processing fee will be refunded if written notice is received 10 days before the program start date.
+• 100% of tuition, minus the cancellation fee will be refunded if written notice is received 10 days before the program start date.

-- 50% of tuition minus the processing fee will be forfeited if email notice is received less than 10 days before program start date.
+• 50% of tuition, minus the cancellation fee will be refunded if email notice is received less than 10 days before the program start date.